A user's guide to RRSPs

 Given that the S&P/TSX composite index was one of the worst-performing stock markets in the world this past year, and most financial analysts are predicting a similarly lacklustre performance and more market volatility in 2013, a lot of financial experts are advising their clients to diversify their RRSP holdings.
 Many have been promoting a balanced approach, looking at a combination of equities, fixed-income investments and cash.

-According to Investor Economics, Canadians had about $775 billion in RRSP assets in 2011, a slight drop from $782 billion in 2010.
+According to Investor Economics, Canadians had about $877 billion in RRSP assets as of June 2013.

 What's the deadline?